 Maria Tallchief fought to preserve her Indigenous identity in the competitive world of ballet.
 Born in 1925 as Elizabeth Marie Tallchief, she would become the first American prima ballerina.
 Tallchief’s father was a member of the Osage Nation, and she spent her early childhood on the Osage Reservation.

 As a young girl, Tallchief fell in love with music and dance.
 At the age of 17, she moved to New York City to pursue a full-time dance career.
 During those first months, Tallchief met discrimination and rejection from dance companies.
 She was often encouraged to change her last name to hide her Indigenous ancestry.
 Tallchief refused and continued to audition using her family name.

 In 1942, her career finally took off when she joined Ballet Russe de Monte Carlo.
 She worked with the company for 18 years and became its prima ballerina from 1954 to 1955.
 After retiring, she founded a ballet school and later became the artistic director of the Chicago City Ballet.
 Known for her speed and grace, Tallchief would be remembered as one of the greatest ballerinas of the United States.

 Want to learn more?
-Issue 15 features several notable Native leaders, including the fearless Chiricahua Apache leader Geronimo.
+Check out our kids educational magazines.
+Issue 15 features several notable Native change-makers, including the fearless Chiricahua Apache leader Geronimo.
 In Issue 6, Young Historians can learn about the Mohawk leader and spy Molly Brant.
 Check out our podcast Anytime Now as we continue to highlight important figures of American Indian history.